mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Imperial Navy Escort Squadron.
-The primary duty of the Marine Escort Force is to serve aboard the Pax Imperii , the 10,000-ton yacht that serves as the flagship of the Emperor’s personal fleet.
+The primary duty of the Marine Escort Force is to serve aboard the Pax Imperii , the 10,000-ton yacht that serves as the flagship of the Emperor's personal fleet.
 Members of the

 IMPERIAL MILITARY FORCES